Roommate Confused After Being Asked To Pay Extra For Utilities For Having His GF And Her Child Most Nights Of The Week

 The roommate has every right to complain.
 OP is obviously downplaying the situation and trying to make it seem normal.
 You can't force two people into someone's daily life and expect them to be okay with that.

-The GF's child needs stability in her life and shouldn't be sleeping on an air mattress most days of the week.
+The girlfriend's child needs stability in her life and shouldn't be sleeping on an air mattress most days of the week.
 If you enjoyed reading this, make sure to check out similar content on our platform.

 Our in-house psychologist observes that roommate disputes often reflect deeper issues of fairness and personal boundaries.